mackojar/backup-email/README.md

 It uses SSL connection to connect to your IMAP server.
 It ignores some special mailboxes: Archive, Junk, Trash, Sent, and Drafts.

+During backup process emails are synced from IMAP (mail server) to MBOX (local file).

 # Prerequisites
 1. Create Python virtual env:
 ```